 - Alternative ways of expressing: Hitting seems the easier way out for some kids because they have no clue what else to do.
 So, it’s your prerogative to teach them alternative ways of expressing their emotions, such as:

 i.
 Words to express: Inculcate the habit of using more words to express his emotions.
 This can help him communicate his displeasure and feelings instead of hitting.
-Teaching simple words such as, ‘no’, ‘please stop’, can solve the problem.
+Teaching simple words such as, ‘no’, ‘please stop’, can help solve the problem.

 ii.
 Step back: Teach your toddler to get away from the situation if the situation is unfavorable to him.